normanzb/thoughts-on-2-wheel/src/shower-thoughts/promise-design-patterns.md

     })
 ```

 This time it is working, and it is much friendly to the eyes, but it does come with a downside: for every callback the dev needs to remember checking the resolved value against `abort` object.
-It is error prone, and later dev who joins the project may not notice it they need to do so.
+It is error prone, and later joined devs might not notice that they need to do so.

 To make the code less error prone.
 The pattern I usually use in the project does the opposite, rather than checking the `abort` object in every callback, it throws or reject a `PromiseResult` object, which is the holder of the true resolved value.
 This way we can use early `rejection` to skip the callback and process the data at the end of the callback chain: